Christopher119/Project1-Ripples-Restaurant/README.md

 ## Deployment

-The site has yet to be deployed to GitHub pages.
-Will deploy when above bugs have been fixed.
-The steps to deploy are as follows:
+The site has been deployed to GitHub pages.
-        In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found here - https://christopher119.github.io/Project1-Ripples-Restaurant/

 ## Credits